Sean Waltman: Million Dollar Corporation (1995–1996)

-World Championship Wrestling (1996–1998)
+World Championship Wrestling (1996–1997)

 On September 16, 1996, Waltman was shown sitting in the front row for a live episode of Nitro.
 Later that night, he used a remote control to release New World Order (nWo) propaganda from the ceiling, revealing himself as the newest member of the recently formed faction.
 He was called "Syxx", because he was the sixth member of the nWo, and six is the sum of numbers in "1–2–3 Kid".
-In his first major angle, Syxx stole Eddie Guerrero's WCW United States Heavyweight Championship belt, leading to a ladder match for the title at Souled Out in January 1997, which Syxx lost.
-The next month, at SuperBrawl VII, Syxx pinned Dean Malenko for the WCW Cruiserweight Championship, after hitting him with the title belt, which he had grabbed from Guerrero at ringside.
-In June 1997, he lost the championship to Chris Jericho at a webcast house show in Los Angeles, California, minutes after successfully defending against Rey Mysterio, Jr.
+His first match with WCW was on September 23 when he defeated Jim Duggan on Nitro.
+At Halloween Havoc on October 27, he lost to Chris Jericho.
+In his first major angle, Syxx stole Eddie Guerrero's WCW United States Heavyweight Championship belt, leading to a ladder match for the title on January 25, 1997, at Souled Out, which Syxx lost.
+At SuperBrawl VII on February 23, Syxx pinned Dean Malenko for the WCW Cruiserweight Championship, after hitting him with the title belt, which he had grabbed from Guerrero at ringside.
+In June, he lost the championship to Chris Jericho at a webcast house show in Los Angeles, California, minutes after successfully defending against Rey Mysterio Jr.

-During a feud with Ric Flair, and a loss to him at Road Wild in August, Syxx disparagingly portrayed Flair as part of an nWo segment parodying his Four Horsemen group.
-This segment led to a WarGames match at Fall Brawl, where Syxx, Kevin Nash, Buff Bagwell and Konnan defeated The Four Horsemen (Flair, Steve McMichael, Chris Benoit and Curt Hennig) after Hennig betrayed the Horsemen and joined the nWo.
-In mid-1997, the nWo invoked "Wolfpac Rules", allowing Syxx to replace the injured Kevin Nash in defending the WCW World Tag Team Championship with Scott Hall.
-On October 13, 1997, Hall and Syxx lost the title to The Steiner Brothers (Rick and Scott).
-In October, a neck injury sidelined Waltman from wrestling, but he continued to appear on television for several weeks after.
+Syxx then started a feud with Ric Flair and lost to him at Road Wild on August 9.
+He disparagingly portrayed Flair as part of an nWo segment parodying his Four Horsemen group.
+This segment led to a WarGames match at Fall Brawl on September 14, where Syxx, Kevin Nash, Buff Bagwell and Konnan defeated The Four Horsemen (Flair, Steve McMichael, Chris Benoit and Curt Hennig) after Hennig betrayed the Horsemen and joined the nWo.
+In mid-1997, the nWo invoked "Wolfpac Rules", allowing Syxx to replace the injured Kevin Nash in defending the WCW World Tag Team Championship with Scott Hall, but they lost the titles on October 13 to The Steiner Brothers (Rick and Scott).

+During October 1997, a neck injury sidelined Waltman from wrestling, but he continued to appear on television for several weeks after.
 While later recuperating at home, he was fired via Federal Express by WCW President Eric Bischoff.
 Waltman claims this was a power play aimed at his friends Hall and Nash, whose backstage influence was felt as a threat.
 Bischoff later said Waltman was a competent performer when sober, but sober periods were "few and far between", and "in many ways, Sean was lucky to even have a job".